Peter Bourne

-Peter G. Bourne (born 6 August 1939 in Oxford, England) is a physician, anthropologist, author and international civil servant with experience in several senior government positions.
-He is currently a visiting senior research fellow at Green Templeton College, Oxford, vice-chancellor emeritus at St. George's University in Grenada and chair of the Medical Education Cooperation with Cuba (MEDICC).
+Peter Geoffrey Bourne (born 6 August 1939) is a physician, anthropologist, author and international civil servant.
+He is currently a visiting senior research fellow at Green Templeton College, Oxford, vice-chancellor emeritus at St. George's University in Grenada, and chair of the Medical Education Cooperation with Cuba.
 He is also a distinguished fellow of the Rothermere American Institute at the University of Oxford.

 Background

 Bourne was born on 6 August 1939 in Oxford, England.
 He received his early education at the Dragon School before attending Whitgift School, Croydon.
 Following a year of undergraduate studies (1957–1958) at Emory University in Atlanta, Georgia, Bourne was admitted to the university's School of Medicine, where he received his M.D. degree in 1962.
 He later received an M.A. in anthropology from Stanford University in 1969.

 Career

 Early career

-After graduating from medical school, he spent a year (1962–1963) as a fellow in Emory University's psychiatry department studying arrested alcoholics in the city jail in Atlanta.
+After graduating from medical school, Bourne spent a year (1962–1963) as a fellow in Emory University's psychiatry department studying arrested alcoholics in the city jail in Atlanta.
 He established a groundbreaking program through which arrested alcoholics could take the drug antabuse as an alternative to serving prison time.
 He was active in the civil rights movement and participated in the effort to integrate lunch counters in the city.
 For the next year, he was a rotating intern at King County Hospital in Seattle.

 In 1964, Bourne was commissioned as a captain in the United States Army Medical Corps.
 He was assigned to the Walter Reed Army Institute of Research (WRAIR), where he studied the psychological and physiological effects of stress on basic trainees as a research psychiatrist.
 He spent one year (1965–1966) in Vietnam as chief of the neuropsychiatry section of the Army's Psychiatric Research Team, where he studied stress in helicopter ambulance medics and Special Forces.
 These were considered landmark studies in the field of psychoimmunology.
 During his service, he was awarded the Bronze Star Medal, the Air Medal and the Combat Medics Badge.

 Upon discharge from the Army, he was active in the anti-war movement and completed a residency (1967–1969) in psychiatry at Stanford University while concurrently pursuing graduate studies in anthropology.
 Bourne also worked as a volunteer at the Haight-Ashbury Free Clinic during this period.